 - Alfred Hitchcock allegedly did Psycho in black and white partly so he could use chocolate syrup swirling down the drain in the famous shower scene, instead of something more expensive that really looked like blood.

-- Whatever was used in the elevator sequence was significantly more watery than Kensington Gore.
-The sheer quantity of it, though, was certainly impressive...
+- Whatever The Shining used in the elevator sequence was significantly more watery than Kensington Gore.
+The sheer quantity of it was impressive, though.

-- Not to mention the oceanic amounts of orange-ish stage blood used in Sweeney Todd: The Demon Barber of Fleet Street, also a Hammer tribute.
+- The orange-ish stage blood used in Sweeney Todd: The Demon Barber of Fleet Street is also a Hammer tribute.
 As in Sleepy Hollow, digital desaturation of the color blue makes the blood stand out more.

 - The famous prom scene in Carrie used a concoction known as 7-11 Blood mixed with food coloring.
 This fake blood wound up drying and sticking to Sissy Spacek's skin under the hot lights, forcing the crew to hose her down after each take.
 And they needed 35 takes to get the scene right.